 This morning I caught a rat.
-We haven’t seen them for a long time, but yesterday I saw one in our winter garden* and set a trap.
+We haven’t seen any for a long time, but yesterday I saw one in our winter garden* and set a trap.

 Rats was one of the surprises that came with moving to Stockholm.
 I guess it comes with many people living “close to nature”, with lakes and forests and dumpsters.

 We discovered their presence shortly after moving in and soon took our precautions.
 I sealed off entries into the house and under the house.
 I removed all bushes near the house.
 We keep the doors closed and the lawn short.
 We don’t leave food around outside and garbage goes into closed bins only.
 I also bought a trap and competed with the neighbours to get the most kills, at least those who still cared.

 The autumn where they renovated the sewers under the house, the rats were running around in the play ground in broad daylight.

 The last year or so has been quiet on the rat front though.
 So yesterday’s visit was a surprise.
 Some quick troubleshooting revealed the issue: We had left a bag with stale bread in a plastic bag in the winter garden.

 Because of the Holodomor*, Ukrainians never throw away food.
 In spite best effort, we still fail to consume what we buy from time to time before it is spoiled, and as we don’t have animals — at least some we want to keep around — we do sometimes end up with food waste.
 So we go feed the ducks in the lake with the kids every now and then.
 Yesterday we were overdue.
 Today we caught up.